 On-premise VoIP is associated with relatively high setup costs.
 The size and scale of the server infrastructure required to run it depends on the size of your business, but even with a very small office, this is anything but a small amount of investment.

-Another “hidden” cost involves with your IT resources.
+Another “hidden” cost involves your IT resources.
 You’ll probably have to hire a systems administrator to maintain and upkeep all of this technology and resolve any issues that may arise from time to time.

 Main Features and Capabilities of a Hosted VoIP Phone System